 ‘What for?
 Should be me that’s thanking you.’

 ‘Well, I’ve been taking yellow carnations to my wife’s grave, same time every Monday, for the last two years without fail.
 They were her favourite you see.
 But ever since I saw the puppies in the grave, it made me realise for the first time that good things can happen.
 New starts happy hearts and all that.
 I think it was a sign.’

 ‘It’s time… time I moved on.
 I want to celebrate.
 And who better to do it with than the person that made it happen.
 Are you busy tonight?
 Fancy going out somewhere?
 Have a chat.
 A drink?
 A bite to eat?'

 ‘No thanks…’ I said, eyeing the tablets on the table.
 Muriel made a cut-throat gesture, urging me to end the call.
 ‘Another time maybe?
 Got a lot on at the moment.’

 ‘Well how about a nice cup of tea in the cafe?
 Nothing heavy.
 You can say no if you want.
 No pressure.’

 ‘Great.
-Well, say four o’ clock in town?’
+Well, say four o’ clock at McGuffy’s in town?’

 ‘Fine,’ I said, putting the phone down.
 Sunlight flooded the empty space where Muriel had been.